rvanbekkum/vsc-xliff-sync/README.md

 By default, the extension expects the base file to be named `messages.xlf`.
 If no corresponding file is found, you are prompted to identify the base file.
 This setting will be saved for future use.
 If the extension is invoked from a localization file, that file will be updated, otherwise the extension will prompt you for the file to update.
 You can also create a new file.

-On Macbook Pros the extension's commands appear on the touchbar.
+On Macbook Pros the extension's commands appear on the touchbar within xlf files.

 ## Extension Settings